PaulArthurAstier/Allocators/Allocator.md

           return reinterpret_cast<T*>(ptr);
         }

 - This is the core of the allocator template.
-It receive the specifed size and then calls the mll.alloc(), which allocates enough memory for size number of elements of type *T*.
+It receives the specifed size and then calls the mll.alloc(), which allocates enough memory for size number of elements of type _T_.
-  The returned intptr_t is then casted to a T\*.
+  The returned intptr_t is then cast to a T\*.

 5.  **deallocate():**

         void deallocate(T* data, std::size_t) noexcept
           {